joshcwinton/ComputerVision/Homework3/README.txt

   - Used Squared Gradient Sobel operator as convolution mask

 Part 2:
   - Program that thresholds the image so that only strong edges remain
   - Used code from previous assignment
   - Kind of tricky to get strong edges only without deleting some edges, I used threshold = 65

 Part 3:
+  - Program that applies Hough transform to produce an image that represents lines in the rho/theta space

 INSTRUCTIONS
 Part 1:
   - make clean